cjaayy/cjaayy/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"/>
 <h1 align="center">Hi 👋!
 I'm Christian Jay Mandani</h1>
 <p align="center">IT Student</p>
 <h3 align="center">A passionate and driven student navigating the exciting journey of education.
-Currently enrolled in BS Information Technology at PUP Bataan, I am fueled by curiosity and a thirst for knowledge</h3>
+I am fueled by curiosity and a thirst for knowledge</h3>

 ###